hpc-io/h5bench/README.md

 DIM_2=2048
 DIM_3=64 # extra dimension take no effects.
 ```
 - To enable parallel compression feature for VPIC, add following section to the config file, and make sure chunk dimension settings are compatible with the data dimensions: they must have the same rank of dimensions (eg,.
-2D array dataset needs 2D chunk dimensions), and chunk dimension size cannot be greater than data dimension size.
+2D array dataset needs 2D chunk dimensions), and chunk dimension size cannot be greater than data dimension size. **Note:** There is a know bug on HDF5 parallel compression that could cause the system run out of memory when the chunk amount is large (large number of particle and very small chunk sizes).
+On Cori Hasswell nodes, the setting of 16M particles per rank, 8 nodes (total 256 ranks), 64 * 64 chunk size will crash the system by runing out of memory, on single nodes the minimal chunk size is 4 * 4.
 ```
 COMPRESS=YES # to enable parallel compression(chunking)
 CHUNK_DIM_1=512 # chunk dimensions